 Several problems with the way life insurance is sold and serviced by life insurance agents frustrate consumers and lead to costly mistakes.
 The following factors create consumer uncertainty and suspicion that insurance recommendations are primarily designed to benefit the agent.

 • Commissions create an unavoidable conflict of interest for life insurance agents and brokers.
-Here are some of the inevitable ways that commission compensation prevents life insurance consumers from getting the best advice from agents:
+Here are some of the inevitable ways that life insurance sales practices prevent consumers from getting the best advice from agents and brokers:

 • There is no disclosure of commissions or of the fact that commissions can often be reduced or avoided in ways that substantially increase rates of return on many policies from the best-rated companies.

-• The agent can get a higher commission (or another incentive, such as a trip to Hawaii) by recommending one company’s policy rather than another’s.
+• The agent can get a higher commission by recommending one company’s policy rather than another’s.
 Commissions and other benefits vary from one company to another.
 What incentive does the agent then have to make you aware of policies and policy designs that will substantially lower or even avoid commissions?

 • If a policy has a flexible design that permits commissions to be substantially reduced, the agent typically hides this fact and sells the high-commission alternative.
 Commissions can be slashed dramatically, often by 80% or more, on many policies issued by top-rated companies, and the commission savings produce significantly greater cash values and either lower premiums or higher death benefits.